morgankenyon/OpenDataDisc/hardware/examples/02_putter_housing/README.md

 ![putter 3d design](image.png)

-It has 4 screw holes to attach the PCB, a well for the battery and 2 spacers to ensure nothing damages the circuit board
+It has 4 screw holes to attach the PCB, a well for the battery and 2 spacers to ensure nothing damages the circuit board.

+The 3d design is contained in the [Putter Housing v2.zip](./Putter%20Housing%20v2.zip) file for anyone interested in making their own.

 ## Resources

 * Metric Nut Dimensions - https://amesweb.info/Fasteners/Nut/Metric-Hex-Nut-Sizes-Dimensions-Chart.aspx